Umbilicoplasty

 Umbilicoplasty, sometimes referred to as "belly button surgery", is a plastic surgery procedure to modify the appearance of one's navel (or "belly button").
 It may be performed as part of a tummy tuck or lower body lift operation, or it may be performed alone.

-Procedure

 Reasons

 Candidates typically choose the surgery because they dislike how their navel looks.
 They may have a protruding or inverted navel, which they may wish to change.
 Their navel may be as it was from birth, or it may have changed due to unrelated surgery, such as a Caesarean section.

 Another fairly common reason is because of dramatic weight loss or pregnancy, which can change the shape of a belly button.
 Some may have experienced weight gain, weight loss, or pregnancy, causing changes to the shape of the navel.
-Cosmetic surgeons concede that women between 35–45 years of age opting for tummy-tucks and liposuctions immediately following childbirth constitute nearly 25% of their practice.
+Cosmetic surgeons concede that women between 35 and 45 years of age opting for tummy-tucks and liposuctions immediately following childbirth constitute nearly 25% of their practice.